 American soprano Mary Feminear’s voice has been described as “luminous…full of longing and sensual promise” by the Wall Street Journal and by the New York Times as showing “versatility [as Magdalene] in her sorrowing and then in her transcendent joy.”
-Upcoming engagements include Opera Delaware's production of The Coronation of Poppea in the roles of Venus, Damigella, and Pallade, Maryland Lyric Opera's production of Le Nozze di Figaro as the Countess, and a return to Opera Omaha in the fall of 2020 as the Countess.
-Ms. Feminear’s engagements in the 2018-19 season included a return to Grand Théâtre de Genève as Micaëla in Carmen and concerts with Maryland Lyric Opera where she appeared as Donna Elvira and Susanna.
+Upcoming engagements affected by COVID-19 include Opera Delaware's production of The Coronation of Poppea in the roles of Venus, Damigella, and Pallade (canceled until further notice), Maryland Lyric Opera's production of Le Nozze di Figaro as the Countess (rescheduled for January 2021), Beethoven's Mass in C Major with Grant Park Music Festival (cancelled), and a return to Opera Omaha in the fall of 2020 as the Countess.
+Ms. Feminear’s engagements in the 2018-19 season included a return to Grand Théâtre de Genève as Micaëla in Carmen and concerts with Maryland Lyric Opera as Donna Elvira and Susanna.
 Performances of 2017-18 season included Don Giovanni at the Grand Théâtre de Genève where she sang Zerlina, Ginevra in a workshop of Handel’s Ariodante at the Opera Omaha One Festival, the soprano soloist in Mariana Sadovska’s The Wreck at the Opera Omaha One Festival, and Amore in Cavalli’s Il Giasone at the Château de Versailles.

 As a member of the Troupe des Jeunes Solistes at the Grand Théâtre de Genève, she performed a number of roles which have included Musetta in La Bohème, Amore in Il Giasone, Mimì in the Scènes de la vie de Bohème, Nanetta in Verdi’s Falstaff, and Helena in Britten’s A Midsummer Night’s Dream.
 Ms. Feminear’s other opera credits include the title role in Handel’s Semele at Opera Omaha and Seattle Opera, Pamina in Die Zauberflöte with Pacific MusicWorks, Proserpine in Charpentier’s La Descente d’Orphee aux Enfers with Gotham Chamber Opera, and Polissena in Handel’s Radamisto at Juilliard.